🕒 Loading... Stockholm

 If, however, there is a fee for parking and you need to get a ticket, the time of your arrival will be printed on the parking ticket, which you need to display inside your windscreen.
 If you haven’t got a parking disc in your car, you can usually get one at shopping centres.

-Parking Signs – and their different meanings
+Parking signs in Sweden and their meanings

 No parking